Zildj1an/Total_correctness/README.md

-# total_correctness
+# Total_correctness
-Demonstration on how to mathematically probe total correctness (and partial) of a simple program
+Demonstration on how to mathematically probe total correctness (and partial) of a simple program.